software-dev-academy/pid-exercise-3/README.md

 All of these functionalities are active after the application is launched.
 It should not require a restart of the application for some of the functionalities to work.
 Java is the chosen programming language for this exercise.
-JSON sample file will be provide for you to load in your application.
 Explore and choose a suitable Java library of your own choice to parse and write JSON files.
 Good luck, and great job on the previous exercises.